The-FireHub-Project/TheCore/docs/pages/FireHub/TheCore/Support/LowLevel/Data.md

 ### Parameters:

-* string or int or float or bool or array or object or null $value
+* string or int or float or bool or array&lt;array-key,mixed&gt; or object or null $value _The value to be serialized._

 ### Returns: